 Ability to compare budgeted amounts to actual amounts spent.
 Budgetary control is a useful tool to detect purchasing schemes.
-Misconduct is often detected when meaningful reviews of budgets to actual spending are done on a timely and regular basis, and anomalies are investigated accordingly.
+Misconduct is often discovered when meaningful reviews of budgets to actual spending are done on a timely and regular basis, and anomalies are investigated accordingly.

 Calculation of statistical parameters.
 Identify outliers that could indicate fraud.
-For example, research the highest and lowest values, or expenses that are higher than the average expense.
+For example, research the highest and lowest values or expenses that are higher than the average expense.

 Classification.
-Find patterns amongst data elements, and research outliers to the pattern.
+Find patterns amongst data elements and research outliers to the pattern.

 Stratification of numbers.
 Identify unusual entries, such as those that are excessively high and/or low.